 These drives are obviously made for Mini Cooper fans; the attention to details is fantastic.
-However, they could be a little too large and may cramp your style trying to plug them into some locations.
 Mini lovers may never store files on these but seeing the headlights flash when plugged in is enough to make almost anyone smile.

 The level of detail on each of the Zero Basic miniature Mini’s is impressive.
 Front and rear license plates that read “MINI COOPER” along with headlight and taillights are visible from a distance.
 Getting even closer, you can see the door handles, windshield wipers and the front grill.
 The undercarriage is also detail rich, showing outlines of the drive train and spare tyre well.
 Probably the most unexpected detail is found on the rubber tyres.
 The tiny tyres actually have tread on them.
 The only details notably missing are the side and rear view mirrors.
 This is understandable as they would almost immediately snap off with even light use.
 The windows are clear and can see into the body of the car.
 Sadly there are no internal details to try and squint to see.

 Mini’s Red and White stripe colors are almost a requirement for the car, with the only exception being the inclusion of a Union Jack logo signifying its English origins.
 The Red Cooper is the most common color sold in the US barely edging out more popular European favorites.
 Popular among Anglophiles in many countries, the Red Mini marks a tasteful middle ground between comfort and efficiency.
 The civility, responsibility and reason that the United Kingdom and other European nations have adopted as a De Facto law in automobile selection.